memgraph/docs/docs/how-to-guides/set-up-triggers.md

 ### Trigger execution upon node or relationship creation

-You can also set up a trigger for multiple events, such as node or relationships creation.
+You can also set up a trigger for multiple events, such as node or relationship creation.
 It doesn't matter what will be created, a node or relationship, but the event will execute the trigger.
 A sample query for that kind of trigger:

 ```cypher